 - Browse works by Colin Brumby

-- Browse commercial CDs featuring music by Colin Brumby
+- Browse recordings available to purchase featuring music by Colin Brumby

 - Browse events featuring music by Colin Brumby

 Colin Brumby was born in Melbourne, Australia, in 1933 and educated at the Glen Iris State School, Spring Road Central School, and Melbourne Boys' High School.

 While enrolled in the Bachelor of Music Course at the Conservatorium of Music, he began to develop an interest in composition